 This ABC special is somewhat confusing:

-- The above preview seems to imply that Noah's flood as described in the Bible really happened.
+- Parts of the above preview seem to imply that Noah's flood as described in the Bible really happened.
 But that would require a world-wide flood, deep enough to cover the highest mountain, and associated with a massive genocide that only left 8 survivors alive on earth.
-There is no evidence that any of that has actually happened.
+There is no evidence, other than the biblical text, that any of that has actually happened.

 - The TV program instead discussed the evidence for an isolated freshwater lake being converted to a salt water sea linked to the Mediterranean Sea -- a local occurrence that disrupted a lot of lives and probably resulted in many deaths, but hardly a genocide that almost wiped out the human race.

 The following information sources were used to prepare and update the above

 essay.
 The hyperlinks are not necessarily still active today.

 - John Wilford, "Black Sea Clues to Biblical-era Flood," New

 - "Ballard & the Black Sea: The search for Noah's